alxlit/coffeescript-php/README.md

 ## Usage

 At the moment the API is pretty basic.
-It'll be expanded a bit in the future.
+It'll probably be expanded a bit in the future.

 ```php
 <?php